Issuer Type: Higher Education

 The University of California is the public institution of higher education designated by the State of California in its Master Plan for Higher Education for the training of individuals for the professions, for the awarding of doctoral degrees in all fields of human knowledge, and for the conduct of research.
-Since it was chartered in 1868, the University has conferred approximately 2,460,000 higher education degrees, as of June 30, 2017.
+Since it was chartered in 1868, the University has conferred approximately 2,777,000 higher education degrees, as of academic year 2020-21.
 The University’s administrative offices are located in Oakland, California.

 The University is governed by a 26-member Board of Regents, 18 of whom are appointed by the Governor and approved by a majority vote of the State Senate (currently for a 12-year term), one student Regent, who is appointed by the board to a one-year term, and seven ex officio Regents who are members of the board by virtue of their elective or appointed positions.
 The ex officio Regents are the Governor of the State, Lieutenant Governor of the State, Speaker of the Assembly, State Superintendent of Public Instruction, President of the Alumni Associations of the University, Vice President of the Alumni Associations of the University, and the President of the University.